shaqash/fedora-update-notifier/README.md

 # Update notifier
 Sends update notifs for the ones uninstalled gnome-software or does not have them for some reason.
-Currently working only with dnf package manager (Fedora).
+Currently working only with dnf package manager (Fedora/RHEL?).

 ## How to run & schedule
 ```